Intermediate food hygiene

 Candidates will learn about the different methods of preservation of food including, canning, pickling, smoking, dehydration, Vacuum packing, freezing and chilling, salting or brining, high sugar concentrations, alcohol preserving, smoking and Irradiation.

-The expected outcome is that the student has an understanding of the requirements of the The Food Safety And Hygiene (England) Regulations 2013 and all subsequent amending regulations, and is able to:
+The expected outcome is that the student has an understanding of the requirements of The Food Safety And Hygiene (England) Regulations 2013 and all subsequent amending regulations, and is able to:

 - Describe the powers which local authorities have to control the sale of unfit, sub-standard or injurious food.